Mercia222/ERC20-MINIPROJECT/README.md

 # ERC20-MINIPROJECT
 Tech4dev ERC20 Standard Mini project - Mercia Ravelontsoa

-ERC20 Tech4dev Miniproject
+This is my ERC20 Tech4dev Miniproject

-Creation of an Erc20 standard Token name: Tech4dev Token, Symbol is T4D and decimal is 18.
+Creation of an Erc20 standard Token,
+Name is Tech4dev Token, Symbol is T4D and decimal is 18.

 Deployment was made on Ethereum testnet, Binance testnet and Polygon testnet.